-Full-time courses of four years' duration leading to the degree of Bachelor of Science are offered in Applied Geography, Applied Geology, Ceramic Engineering, Food Technology, Industrial Chemistry, Metallurgy, Textile Technology and Wool and Pastoral Sciences.
-Four-year courses leading to the degree of Bachelor of Engineering are offered in Chemical Engineering and Mining Engineering.
+Full-time courses of four years' duration leading to the degree of Bachelor of Science are offered in Applied Geography, Applied Geology, Ceramic Engineering, Food Technology, ndustrial Chemistry, Metallurgy, Textile Technology and Wool and Pastoral Sciences.
+Four-year courses leading to the degree of Bachelor of Engineering are offered in Chemical Engineering, Metallurgical Process Engineering and Mining Engineering.

 Honours: Candidates for honours are required to undertake special reading and other assignments as directed by the Head of the School concerned.
-In considering the award of Honours special attention is paid to the performance of a candidate in the final research project, for which a thesis describing a theoretical or experimental study is required.
+In considering the award of Honours special attention is paid to the performance of a candidate in he final research project, for which a thesis describing a theorplical or experimental study is required.
 Honours are awarded in Class I; Class II Division I; and Class II Division II.

-Industrial Training Requirements: In the scientific and technological courses close association with industry is maintained on the practical aspects of the professions.
-This is achieved in most of the courses of the Faculty by expecting students to complete an approved industrial training program prior to graduation.
-This is normally carried out during the Summer Recess.
-In the case of Wool and Pastoral Sciences, students are required to complete twenty-four weeks' approved practical work.
+ndustrial Training Requirements: In the scientific and techological courses close association with industry is maintained on the practical aspects of the professions.
+This is achieved in most of the courses of the Faculty by expecting students to complete an approved industrial training program prior to raduation.
+This is normally carried out during the Summer lecess.
+In the case of Wool and Pastoral Sciences, students are required to complete twenty-four weeks' approved praccal work.
 In Mining Engineering students will undertake a program of practical training of at least 100 days.